ctleungac/global_norm_MI/README.md

 - To use the **global normalized KSG** and **MINE estimators**, refer to the examples provided in `test.ipynb`.
 - To plot the **information plane** with different estimators, refer to the examples in `NN_dynamic.ipynb`.

-Both notebooks demonstrate how to apply these estimators to real-world datasets and visualize the results effectively.

 ## Estimators Included